How Often Should A Ladder Be Inspected

 What Is a Ladder Inspection

 If you’ve ever stared at a wobbly rung and wondered whether it’s safe to climb, you’re not alone.
-Worth adding: a ladder inspection is simply a systematic check of every part of the ladder—from the feet to the top—to make sure it can hold your weight without giving way.
+A ladder inspection is simply a systematic check of every part of the ladder—from the feet to the top—to make sure it can hold your weight without giving way.
 It isn’t a fancy term cooked up by safety consultants; it’s the everyday habit of looking, feeling, and testing a piece of equipment before you trust it with your life.

 What Counts as an Inspection